-(l) Agreement that any time Hemp is in transit, a copy of the Producer and/or Processor Licensing Agreement shall be available for inspection upon the request of a representative of the HCO or a Law Enforcement Agency.
-Post cultivation the Hemp transported shall be accompanied by a copy of the report of the laboratory test results on the Hemp being transported.
+(1) Agreement that any time hemp produced on the Kanosh Band Reservation is in transit, a copy of the Producer and/or Processor Licensing Agreement from the Kanosh Band shall be available for inspection upon the request of a representative of the HCO or a Law Enforcement Agency.
+Post cultivation the hemp produced on the Kanosh Band Reservation that is being transported shall be accompanied by a copy of the report of the laboratory test results on such hemp being transported.